 The statues of Nava Graha

-Withstanding that, the names of Nava Graha seems quite familiar to us.
-The names of these Nava Graha are like this:
+Withstanding that, the names of these Nava Grahas seem quite familiar to us, which are like this:

 The statues of Nava Graha that were mentioned quite earlier were set up by King Yakshya Malla in 1460 A.D., as per the shreds of evidence.
 Here are the images of those Nava Grahas.
 Try guessing the name of these Nava Grahas, if you can.